scream104/psych596/activities/power-analysis/power-analysis-instructions.md

   - 1 group, 1 variable (t-test of mean, effect size d)
   - 1 group, 2 variable (correlation, effect size r)
   - 2 groups, 1 variable (independent samples t-test, effect size d with pooled SD)
-  - more than 2 groups, 1 variable (ANOVA, effect size eta^2 or Cohen f)
+  - more than 2 groups, 1 variable (ANOVA, effect size eta<sup>2 </sup> or Cohen f)
   - 1 group, 2 within × 2 within (repeated measures ANOVA)
 2 group, 2 between × 2 within (mixed ANOVA)
 - Understand the effect of multiple comparisons on Type 1 error
   - Simple example of correcting for multiple comparisons - Bonferroni correction pairwise comparisons in 2 × 2 design
+  - Understand the concept and consequences of p-hacking
+- Tips on conducting power analysis for more complicated designs

 ------------------------------------------------------------------

-item 1
+### What is statistical power?

+In null hypothesis significance

+### What is p-hacking?
+- Do some p-hacking of your own using this [web app from fivethirtyeight](https://projects.fivethirtyeight.com/p-hacking/)